-Part 2: You will be required to read two books of your choice from the list below.
+Part 2: You will be required to read one book of your choice from the list below.
 AP students should always be annotating, while they read, to better understand a text.
 I encourage you to purchase a copy of these books, so you can annotate and make notes accordingly.

-Next, read any two of the following
+Next, read any one of the following

 - One Flew Over the Cuckoo's Nest by Ken Kesey

 - Slaughterhouse Five by Kurt Vonnegut

+- Invisible Man by Ralph Ellison

 - Catch 22 by Joseph Heller

-- Frankenstein by Mary Shelley

 - White Noise by Don Delillo

 - A Farewell to Arms by Ernest Hemingway

-- The Namesake by Jhumpa Lahiri.

-- Anna Karenina by Leo Tolstoy
+- Crime and Punishment by Fyodor Dostoyevsky

+- Their Eyes Were Watching God by Zora Neale Hurston

 - Native Son by Richard Wright

-- Heart of Darkness by Joseph Conrad

-- The Road by Cormac McCarthy
+- Great Expectations by Charles Dickens

-• To the Lighthouse by Virgina Woolf
+- To the Lighthouse by Virgina Woolf

-Part 3: Pick one of your two novels to do this paired assessment.
-You will need to respond to 5 of the corresponding, discussion questions related to chapters within the text- How to Read Literature Like a Professor.
-These must be typed, and you must apply the ideas of the FIVE questions you choose to one of your reader's choice novels.
-As you read, respond to 5 of the following questions/prompts thoughtfully, applying the ideas to your reader's choice novel.
+Part 3: Explain how SEVEN chapters from How to Read Literature like a Professor apply to your literary fiction choice.

+\As you read, respond to 7 of the following questions/prompts thoughtfully, applying the ideas to your reader's choice novel.
 Some questions may not fit your chosen novel, so only choose questions that do for that specific text.
-Each response should be in complete sentences and at minimum a half page in length single spaced.
+For each of the chapters you choose, write a well-crafted one page response, explaining how the ideas in your selected chapter can be applied to your literary fictional pick.
+Each response should be in complete sentences and, at minimum, one page in length double spaced.
 This assignment should be typed, 12 point font, and in Times New Roman.
+Support your claims with carefully formatted quotations and details.